Nonoperative treatment of 44B ankle injuries is usually only indicated for minimally displaced, stable fractures.

 This usually holds the reduction that has been achieved and allows the operator to apply the padding and the plaster cast.

-Apply the plaster padding
+Apply the plaster padding.

 Then, apply around the ankle one roll of POP (dipped in cold water to give more time until hardening), reduce the fracture and maintain it reduced until the POP skim is hard enough to hold the reduction.

-Then complete the cast.
+Then complete the below-knee portion of the cast.

 First, apply the padding.
 This needs to be thicker over the malleoli and around the fibular head.

 The cast should reach from the MTP joints of the toes to the upper thigh.

 It is important to hold the plaster rolls correctly during application, so that they can be rolled on, rather than pulled on.